 I haven’t noticed it so much in video footage, but I find now that the still aerial images I take do need horizons slightly straightened up.
 I never had to do before.
 It’s no problem at the moment, it’s an easy fix in editing, but if it starts to be noticeable in videos then it’ll be harder to correct.
 The gimbal itself still works fine, it just has a slight tilt to it.
 You can buy little covers that snap on over the gimbal.
 It’s meant to stop sun glare but I think having a ‘wall’ around the gimbal would definitely help to project it.

 DJI Spark Accessories That Don’t Work

 I found mixed reviews about the OTG cables.
-I bought one on Amazon that had really good reviews but apparently after a hardware update they don’t really work on the Spark anymore, and this is exactly what I found with mine.
+I bought one on Amazon that had really good reviews.
+But apparently after a hardware update they don’t really work on the Spark anymore.
+This is exactly what I found with mine.

 The idea of the OTG cable is that it takes away one of the wireless connections.
 So usually when you fly, the mobile device connects wirelessly to the remote control and then the remote control wirelessly connects to the Spark.
 The OTG cable is meant to get rid of the wireless connection between the mobile device and the controller, creating a more ‘solid’ connection, with less chance of it disconnecting.
 I found it didn’t work full stop, but it would be great if it did.

 Not exactly a drone accessory, but it’s a gadget that I find is helpful to have in my ‘set up’.
 You’ve covered yourself when it comes to the Intelligent Flight Batteries, the remote controller lasts for around 2 hours on continuous flying on one charge (that’s 8 fully drained Spark batteries!) but what about the mobile device?